Psycadelik/GistBox/README.md

-A ReactJS App to fetch all the gists from any Github user
+A ReactJS App to fetch all the latest gists from any Github user

 How to use: